HighGrain · Thinking

 The deliberate path

 Starting from business problems rather than artefact checklists is the defining discipline of the deliberate path.
-It requires diagnostic honesty about what the organisation actually needs, and the confidence to sequence accordingly rather than following a prescribed implementation order.
+It requires an experienced architect who can diagnose the problem correctly before prescribing the solution.

-Regardless of which path is taken, six conditions must be met before any new artefact type can be considered genuinely institutionalised rather than merely produced.
+Regardless of which path is taken, these six conditions must all be met:

-Without all six, an artefact type may be produced but will not be institutionalised.
-It will be used for a cycle or two and then gradually abandoned as the architects who built it move on and the organisational context shifts.
+Without all six, the artefact type may be produced but will not be institutionalised.
+It will be used for a cycle or two and then gradually abandoned as the architects who built it move on.

 References